 3. Use Mustache Styling Products

-Styling products will be your best friend when trying to tame your unruly mustache and stop those stray bristles from getting into the mouth while you eat.
+Styling products can be your best friend when trying to tame an unruly mustache and stop those stray bristles from getting into the mouth.

-These all work in a similar way, by giving your mustache some hold which allows you to shape and style it how you wish.
+These all work in a similar way; giving your mustache some hold, and allowing you to shape and style it as you wish.

-For a higher degree of hold, go for mustache wax.
-This works better for longer mustaches that need a little more force to hold them back effectively.
+For a higher degree of hold, consider mustache wax.
+This works better for longer mustaches that need a little more strength to hold them back effectively.

 Unlike beard waxes, balms, and mustache wax, it does not give you much hold, so you cannot use it to firmly keep hairs in place.

-However, by making it easier for you to comb your mustache to the side, it will ultimately help you keep those flyaways out of your mouth.
+However, by making it easier for you to comb your mustache to the side, it can help you keep those flyaways out of your mouth.

 Like people, mustaches can also go through an awkward stage when growing.

-It can take just a few millimeters of growth to get your ‘tache to a length at which it is easier to direct the hairs to the side with combing or styling products.
+It may just take a few millimeters of growth to get your ‘stache to a length at which it is easier to direct the hairs to the side with combing or styling products.

-If you are still struggling to keep those flyaways out of your mouth, particularly at mealtimes, you can consider attacking the problem from a different angle.
+If you are still struggling to keep those flyaways out of your mouth, particularly at mealtimes, you can consider tackling the problem from a different angle.

-Consider using a straw to drink where possible – this can avoid you accidentally dipping your mustache into your beverage of choice.
+Consider using a straw to drink where possible – this can prevent you from accidentally dipping your mustache into your beverage of choice.

-Lastly, having napkins to hand in case you get a little spillover onto your ‘tache is a must.
+Lastly, having napkins to hand in case you get a little spillover onto your ‘tache is worth doing.